-Ensuring the policy is developed effectively with partner agencies.

-- Making staff aware of this policy. - Liaising with healthcare professionals regarding the training required for staff. - Developing Individual Healthcare Plans (IHCPs). - Contacting the school nursing service in the case of any child who has a medical condition. - Managing the School Medical Officer and oversight of day-to day procedures.
+- Ensuring the policy is developed effectively with partner agencies. - Making staff aware of this policy. - Liaising with healthcare professionals regarding the training required for staff. - Completing Health Care Needs Risk Assessments and Individual Health Care Plans for any child with a significant medical need. - Contacting the school nursing service in the case of any child who has a medical condition. - Supporting the First Aider Team and oversight of day-to day procedures.